C. C. Vaughn: Civil war

-During the American Civil War, Vaughn enlisted in company F, 13th United States Colored Heavy Artillery Regiment.
-He was transferred to company A and promoted to orderly sergeant.
+During the American Civil War, Vaughn enlisted in company F, 13th United States Colored Infantry Regiment in the Union army.
+He was transferred to company A, and promoted to orderly sergeant.
 He was mustered out of service on November 27, 1865.

 Career

 He returned to his home and enrolled in Liber College in Liber, Jay County, Indiana, the only black student in the county.
 In 1866 he passed a qualifying examination to become a teacher in Sidney, Ohio and taught for three months.
 That fall he returned to Liber College.
 At the end of his term, he had run out of money and he returned to his farm, and he did not finish his studies at Liber.
 The next fall he went to Washington County, Ohio and passed another teaching examination in Marietta, Ohio.
 He then taught at a school in Wesley Township, Ohio.
 Around this time he became acquainted with Erastus Milo Cravath of the Freedman's Aid Association and the American Missionary Association in Cincinnati, Ohio.
 On April 14, 1867, he took a teaching job in Cynthiana, Kentucky teaching under the auspices of the American Missionary Association and the Western Freedman's Aid Commission.
 At Cynthiana, he faced much animosity as a northern teacher, but he remained for two years.
 At the end of that time he returned to school, now at Berea College, where he also worked as a janitor, chopped wood, and student-taught, allowing him to finish his course.
 January 12, 1874 he began to teach in Russellville at the colored Baptist church, where he remained.

 He converted to the Baptist religion in 1869 and became a member of the Russellville church in 1875 where he served as clerk.
 The next May he was licensed to preach, and in June he took the role of lead preacher after the resignation of Elder Moses Harding.
 He was ordained in September 1877 at the First District Association by a council including G. W. Dupee, Allen Allensworth, Moses Harding, Daniel Jones, William Howell, J. F. Thomas, and E. M. Manion.

 He married Ella Slaughter.
 His date of marriage was reported by William J. Simmons as January 1, 1879, although Kentucky marriage records list it as occurring on September 15, 1881.